mjromper/qmi-documentation/docs/getting-started.md

 # Getting Started
-The QMI getting started guide will walk you through the installation and configuration of the components that QMI utilises.
+The QMI Getting Started Guide will walk you through the installation and configuration of the components that QMI utilizes.

-QMI is built on the shoulders of industry leading and industry standard technologies and has been tested with Microsoft Windows, Apple OSX and various flavours of Linux (Ubuntu, CentOS).
+QMI is built on industry-standard technologies and has been tested with Microsoft Windows, Apple OSX and various flavors of Linux (Ubuntu, CentOS).

 ## Getting the pre-requisites
 ### Downloads